-In early 2017 EIS Council approved an Education Committee decision to set up a funding stream that will support practitioner action research amongst EIS members.
+The EIS has a funding stream designed to support practitioner action research amongst EIS members.

 To incentivise research by EIS members, individual grants will be £500, with an agreement for the EIS to have the right to publish, disseminate and archive the research.

-The purpose of the EIS action research grants is to facilitate both learning and action, and in doing so, offer teaching professionals the opportunity for personal and professional development.
+The purpose of the grants is to facilitate both learning and action, and in doing so, offer teaching professionals the opportunity for personal and professional development.

 Educational establishment-based action research is a simple set of techniques used to help improve teaching and learning.
 It is usually undertaken by the teacher or educator in their own classroom / setting.
 Action research involves: